sagebind/windows-registry/README.md

 ```

 ## Disclaimer
-Messing with the Windows registry can be dangerous; Microsoft has plenty of
+Messing with the Windows Registry can be dangerous; Microsoft has plenty of
-warnings about how it can destroy your installation.
+warnings about how it can **destroy your installation**.
 Not only should you be
-careful when accessing the registry, this library is not guaranteed to be 100%
+careful when accessing the Registry, this library is *not guaranteed* to be 100%
 safe to use and free of bugs.
-Use discretion, and test your code in a virtual
+Use discretion, and *test your code in a virtual
-machine if possible.
-I am not liable for any damages caused by this library.
+machine if possible**.
+I am not liable for *any* damages caused by this library.
 See the [license](LICENSE) for details.